Alidr79/paillier-cryptosystem/README.md

 # Theory
 <img src="https://asecuritysite.com/public/pal.png" alt="HE theory" width="750" height="750">

-## Note:
+!
+Note:
-<h1>In paillier scheme, p and q must be two large prime numbers.<br>
+!
+In paillier scheme, p and q must be two large prime numbers.<br>
-It will not work properly with small prime numbers.</h1>
+!
+It will not work properly with small prime numbers.

 # Example of using the Paillier module in python
 ```python